slagtermaarten/quickMHC/README.md

 # Installation

-* Install PostgreSQL on your system, initialize a database and couple a database user to your Linux user account
+* Install PostgreSQL on your system, initialize a database named "binding_affinity" and couple a database user to your Linux user account

+I.e. start `psql` from the shell and type:

+    CREATE DATABASE binding_affinity;
+    CREATE USER my_user_name;

 * Clone this repo to a local directory and compile and install this package, probably most easily done by running `build_package.sh` in the root directory